SentiSocial/backend/README.md

 `npm install`

-After installation, edit `src/config.js` to your liking, making sure to add the address of your MongoDB server.
-Then run:
+After installation, edit `src/config.js` to your liking, making sure to add the address of your MongoDB server, then run:

 `npm start`